This is the French Riviera itinerary you’ll want to steal… and you can!

 June is hands-down the best time of year to visit the French Riviera since it falls right between these high-end events and the busy summer season.

 If you can’t avoid the summer months of July and August, because of school holidays for example, then don’t let that stop you from visiting.
-We spent multiple summers in the Southern France and still got to experience it to the fullest.
+We spent multiple summers in Southern France and still got to experience it to the fullest.
 Just prepare for higher rates, crowded beaches and busier restaurants.

 Whether you choose to travel to the French Riviera in spring or summer, this beach vacation packing list will sure come in handy.